Michelle McNamara's Name Was Synonymous With True Crime Long Before Her HBO Doc

 True crime books and podcasts have always given audiences a glimpse into the most depraved aspects of human society, but perhaps no other true crime writer has gone as deeply into her subject matter as Michelle McNamara.
-The author of 2018 thriller I'll Be Gone in the Dark: One Woman's Obsessive Search for the Golden State Killer — now an HBO documentary of the same name — McNamara was obsessive in her quest to find the so-called Golden State Killer, a man who terrorized Northern California for the better part of two decades.
+The author of 2018 thriller I'll Be Gone in the Dark: One Woman's Obsessive Search for the Golden State Killer — now an HBO documentary of the same name, airing on Sky Atlantic — McNamara was obsessive in her quest to find the so-called Golden State Killer, a man who terrorised Northern California for the better part of two decades.

-McNamara was drawn to true and unsolved crimes from a young age due to a neighborhood tragedy.
-The youngest of six siblings growing up in Oak Park, Illinois, McNamara was just 14 when local jogger Kathleen Lombardo was, according to the New York Times, murdered near McNamara’s family home.
-Lombardo’s killer was never caught, and this event spurred a lifetime obsession for McNamara.
-After graduating from the University of Notre Dame and getting an MFA in Creative Writing from the University Of Minnesota, McNamara moved to Los Angeles, where she started writing TV pilots and screenplays to pay the bills.

 Advertisement